 Secondary School Guidance & Placement

-For over 85 years we have placed FH graduates at the finest boarding and day schools in the country.
+graduates Thrive at the finest boarding and day schools in the country.

-The Secondary School Counseling process at Far Hills Country Day School is guided by the beliefs and values of the school.
+The secondary school counseling process at Far Hills Country Day School is guided by the beliefs and values of the school.
 Working in partnership with parents and students, our mission is to identify the right fit for our students and their families.
-We work together to find a secondary school that will continue to provide intellectual challenge for our alums, as well as encourage and support them in their high school years.
-Our comprehensive counseling process accounts for the strengths, talents and interests of the student and helps them select complementary secondary schools based on those passions.
+We work together to find a secondary school that will continue to provide an intellectual challenge for our alums and encourage and support them in their high school years.
+Our comprehensive counseling process accounts for the student's strengths, talents, and interests and helps them select complementary secondary schools based on those passions.

-Choosing a secondary school is a rewarding task for a student and his or her family and a great benefit to the PreK–Grade 8 model of education.
-Students learn how to make decisions about their futures at an early age, making the eventual selection and transition process from high school to college an easier and more meaningful process.
+Choosing a secondary school is a rewarding task for a student and their family and a great benefit to the Preschool–Grade 8 model of education.
+Students learn how to make decisions about their futures at an early age, making the eventual selection and transition process from high school to college a more comfortable and more meaningful process.

 Our graduates are some of the best and brightest young people at day and boarding schools across the country, but what stands out more than anything are their abilities to relate to their fellow classmates, advocate for themselves and exhibit strong leadership in all areas of the secondary school experience—from the classroom to the fields to the stage.
 Far Hills students are known for their upstanding character and ethics above all, hallmarks and leading goals of our program.
 We are exceptionally proud to call these students Far Hills alums."

 Ed Thompson, Director of Upper School and Secondary School Placement